 Mentorship Program 4400 Massachusetts Ave.
 NW Washington, DC 20016

-After you commit to the Mentorship in England Program, if you do not have a passport, you will need to apply for one as soon as possible.
+After you commit to the Mentorship in Greece Program, if you do not have a passport, you will need to apply for one as soon as possible.
 If you already have a passport, please double check that it does not expire within 6 months of the start date of the program.
-Students also will want to make certain that their passport is in good condition, as damaged passports can be refused for use (at the airport or upon entry in England).
+Students also will want to make certain that their passport is in good condition, as damaged passports can be refused for use (at the airport in the US or upon entry in Greece).
 Students who do not have a passport or who need a new passport should apply for one by May 1.

-Please note: depending on the country of citizenship, international students may have additional requirements for a visa for the semester in England.
-We advise you contact the UK Consulate in your area for information about visas and obtaining documentation to travel and study in England.
+Additionally, depending on the country of citizenship, international students may need a visa for the semester in Greece.
+We advise you contact the Greek Consulate in your area for information about visas and obtaining documentation to travel and study in Greece.

-The group (students, professor, and advisor) will depart for England from Washington, DC, after the orientation.
-AU will coordinate the logistics for the group flight, however please note that students will pay for/secure their own travel to England after AU announces the group flight information in early June.
-The return flight in December will arrive back in Washington, DC, and students will coordinate their own travel from Washington, DC, to their final destination.
+The group (students, professor, and advisor) will depart for Greece from Washington, DC, after the orientation.
+AU will coordinate the logistics for the group flight; however, please note that students will pay for/secure their own travel to Greece after AU announces the group flight information in early June.
+The return flight in December will arrive back in Washington, DC, and students will coordinate their own travel from DC to their final destination.

-Students will need to obtain an official letter from ASAC that will be forwarded to BSU to determine how requested accommodations will be arranged at BSU.
+Students will need to obtain an official letter from ASAC that will be forwarded to ACT to determine how requested accommodations will be arranged at ACT.

-All students participating in the abroad Mentorship Program options are required to complete AU Forms for submission to the Mentorship Program Office in May and June.
+All students participating in the abroad options for the Mentorship Program are required to complete several AU forms and send information to the Mentorship Program Office in May and June.
 These forms include: Consent & Release, Passport Information, Emergency Contact Information, Disability Accommodation Request, Medical and Insurance Information, Student ID Card Photo Submission, FERPA Waiver, Permission to Travel, and Visa & Residence Permit Procedure.
 Students will be provided with more information about the forms and their due dates in May and June.